 What Edublox offers

-• A scientific assessment of your child’s reading and learning skills.
+• An assessment of your child’s reading and learning skills.

 • Edublox classes aimed at Grade 1 to 10 learners improve concentration, perception, memory, logical thinking, reading speed, spelling ability and reading comprehension.